 Nursing home employees have a lot of one-on-one time with residents and certain daily routines require intimate contact for activities such as bathing, dressing, going to the bathroom, and additional hygiene regimens.
 Families and their loved ones in the facility trust the staff that they will help and not abuse the elderly individuals in their care.
 Before hire, nursing home employees must be properly screened and have background checks run to ensure that they don’t have any prior criminal convictions or red flags.
 Facilities should monitor staff to make sure they are not abusing their power over residents.

 Any form of sexual abuse is an extraordinarily serious matter.
-It is important to notify authorities immediately.
-Additionally, if your loved one has suffered from abuse, take action right away and contact our experienced nursing home abuse lawyers at Tittle & Perlmuter.
+It is important to notify the authorities immediately.
+Therefore, if you need help filing a Cleveland nursing home sexual abuse claim, take action right away and contact our experienced nursing home mistreatment lawyers at Tittle & Perlmuter.
 We are ready to listen to advise you on the best course of action.
-Call 216-285-9991 for a free consultation.
+Call for a free consultation.
 You can also reach out online.
 We will promptly respond back to you.
 We can come to you and we can meet you whenever is convenient, including weekends and evenings.